zquintana/ess-help/content/our-mission/index.md

 1. A moving vehicle strikes a non-moving, disabled vehicle on or adjacent to the roadway, including multiple car pile-ups;
 2. A pedestrian is struck while attending to disabled vehicle on or adjacent to roadway;
 3. A vehicle runs off the roadway, strikes a fixed object, and the accident goes unnoticed by passersby for hours or days while trapped vehicle occupants expire.

 These accidents occur when oncoming drivers do not notice disabled vehicles in time to safely react.

-Click Here to View Example of Secondary Collision
+{{< youtube c6GkXHmdyvA >}}